 Factors Affecting Quality of Earnings

-According to a survey conducted by the Emory University, 94.7% of CFOs think that earnings are either very important or somewhat important for investors in valuing the company.
-It is difficult to define the quality of earnings and, although there are no definitive criteria by which to evaluate it, there are many factors that can be considered in assessing the quality of earnings.
+According to a survey conducted by the Emory University, 94.7% of CFOs think that earnings are either very important or necessary for investors in valuing the company.
+However, it isn’t easy to define the quality of earnings report.
+Although no definitive criteria exist to evaluate it, a quality of earnings checklist can be considered in assessing the earnings.

-- Overall degree of estimation or subjectivity in determining earnings
+- The overall degree of estimation or subjectivity in determining earnings

 - Transparency of disclosures